First, we apologize for any inconvenience due to receiving a negative report.

 We offer a Second Sample Run at No Additional Charge:

-If after 3 runs the report is Negative or Inconclusive we will run a new sample (from the same patient and initial sample area) at No Additional Charge.
+If after 3 runs the report is Negative or Inconclusive we will run a new sample (from the same patient, initial sample type and area) at No Additional Charge.

 If sending in anther sample due to a Negative Report please note: Sample technique is critical for best results.